tedszy/ocaml_starter/README.md

 ## Configure utop

-If the default utop look-and-feel drives you crazy then you can simplify it with these steps:
+If the default utop look-and-feel drives you crazy then you can simplify it by following these steps:

 - Go to utop github repo and get the file [```utoprc-dark```](https://github.com/ocaml-community/utop/blob/master/utoprc-dark).
 Copy it to your home directory and rename it to ```.utoprc```